 A Baby Drop During Pregnancy

-Baby dropping or lightening during pregnancy is an important marker of onset of labor.
-For 1st time moms, it can occur in the latter half of the third trimester, a few weeks ahead of the actual birth; for 2nd timers it may take place only a few hrs before the labor begins.
-Visible signs include a change in the shape of your abdomen, heartburn ease, need to urinate frequently, and the ability to breathe easily.
+Baby dropping or lightening is the movement of the baby to the lower part of the pelvis.
+For first-time moms, it can occur in the latter half of the third trimester, a few weeks before the birth; for second-timers, it may happen a few hours before labor.
+Visible signs include a change in the shape of your abdomen, ease in heartburn, frequent urination, and ease in breathing.

 For an expectant mother or father, concerns around the arrival of the baby become palpable in the last trimester.
 A term you’ll hear a lot around this time is the “dropping” of the baby.
 Don’t worry, though – it isn’t as scary as it sounds.
 This is one of the final stages of pregnancy, leading to the arrival of your precious little bundle of joy.
 You’ll soon discover that the baby dropping actually translates into an improved appetite as heartburn eases.
 Plus, quite literally, you will also be able to breathe easy!

 Baby dropping (lightening) is the point during your pregnancy when the baby moves into the lower section of your pelvis.
 This happens when you are nearly at full term.
 As the fetus shifts or “drops” lower into your uterus, you experience a sudden lightness or relief due to the easing of pressure on your diaphragm.
 The baby is no longer pressing up against your rib cage.
 This shift happens as the baby gears up for the final phase before birth.
 During the end of labor, the baby finally exits the birth canal through your uterus, cervix, and vagina.
 The movement to the lower pelvis, closer to the opening of the cervix, happens in readiness for what is to follow.1